 When the contest time ended, we had a character celebration.

-Here’s how we did it, just to give you an idea:
+Here’s how we encouraged character, just to give you an idea:

-We awarded the him/her with one of our character ribbons, and a prize from the prize bag. (toys from the Dollar Store, packs of gum, candy bars) We all clapped and got excited for the winner.
+We gave the winner one of our character ribbons and a prize from the prize bag. (toys from the Dollar Store, packs of gum, candy bars) We all clapped and got excited for the winner.